0.0

 00.0 ℃

-Today's UV index in Nairobi, Kenya will be up to 10.2, indicating a very high level of sun exposure for the average person.
+Today's UV index in Nairobi, Kenya will be up to 13.8, indicating a extreme level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Nairobi, Kenya, averages a high of 10 in January and a low of 5 in July.
 This is considered very high, and appropriate precautions should be taken to protect from UV radiation.